FIVE MOST SURPRISING FINDS

 Federal Reserve Survey of Consumer Finances, 2019

-And here is the cruelest irony: the people who profit most from selling the “keeping it real” narrative to young Black people do not live by it themselves.
+And here is the cruelest irony.
+The people who profit most from selling the “keeping it real” narrative to young Black people do not live by it themselves.
 The rappers who perform hardness have business managers and investment portfolios.
 The athletes who market street credibility have financial advisors and real estate holdings.
 The media personalities who celebrate anti-intellectualism send their children to private schools.
 The performance of authenticity is for the audience.
-The practitioners of it are elsewhere, making money.
+The performers are elsewhere, making money.

 What the Elders Knew

-The generation that survived Jim Crow understood something that the “keeping it real” generation has lost: that adaptability is not weakness.
+The generation that survived Jim Crow understood something that the “keeping it real” generation has lost.
+Adaptability is not weakness.
 It is the highest form of intelligence.

 “The most potent weapon in the hands of the oppressor is the mind of the oppressed.”